Giuffria (album)

-Giuffria is the self-titled debut album from American rock band Giuffria (led by keyboard player Gregg Giuffria), released on MCA Records in 1984, and co-produced by Andy Johns.
+Giuffria is the debut album from American rock band Giuffria (led by keyboard player Gregg Giuffria), released on MCA Records in 1984, and co-produced by Andy Johns.
 The album peaked at #26 on the Billboard album charts on March 2, 1985.
 It was the most successful album from the five released by Giuffria, then House of Lords, from 1984 to 1992.
 The debut single from the album, "Call to the Heart" reached the top 15 on the Billboard Hot 100.